 Insert the RSS feed link to the field.
 This way Mailchimp will understand where it should take the data from.

-Next we choose the day of the week and the time the emails will be sent to the subscribers.
-It all depends on the time you publish your articles on the web site.
+Next, we choose the day of the week and the time the emails will be sent to the subscribers.
+It all depends on the time you publish your articles on the website.
 If the day and time are regular, for example, every Thursday at 1:00 PM, then you can set one date (let's say, Thursday, 2:00 PM).
 If the articles are posted on different days, then you need to mark all of them in the schedule.
-The email will be sent in the set time only if there are new articles in the feed.
+The email will be sent at the set time only if there are new articles in the feed.

-In the next step we set up the audience we want to send emails to.
+Next, we set up the audience we want to send emails to.
 You will get here only if everything is okay with your feed.
-The set up process is standard: we either send the emails to the whole list or to one or more segments.
+The setup process is standard: we either send the emails to the whole list or to one or more segments.
 The process is no different from setting up any other automated email in Mailchimp.

 The interesting part is waiting for us on the template creation step.
 The main thing is to set up the posts' distribution from the RSS feed.
 Two blocks are in charge of it:

 This is what they look like in the email: